yilmazkusatmer/multimodule-flyway/README.md

 # multiproject-flyway
-This project is about how to use single Flyway project in multiple spring-boot applications.
+This project is about how to use single flyway project in multiple spring-boot applications.